Deformation of $F$-injectivity and local cohomology: Preliminaries and Notations

 We see immediately the benefit of studying Frobenius linear maps on finite length modules when the residue field is perfect.

-\begin{lemma} Let $(R,\fm,k)$ be a local ring of prime characteristic $p>0$ with perfect residue field and let $M$ be an $R$-module of finite length, admitting an injective Frobenius action $\rho$.
-Then $M$ is a finite dimensional $k$-vector space and $\rho$ is a bijection. \end{lemma}
+\begin{lemma} Let $(R,\fm,k)$ be a local ring of prime characteristic $p>0$ with perfect residue field and let $M$ be an $R$-module admitting an injective Frobenius action $\rho$.
+If $M$ has finite length, then $M$ is a finite dimensional $k$-vector space and $\rho$ is a bijection. \end{lemma}